 - Storage– Most insurance claims are made after 30 days.
 Outdated CCTV systems often remove footage after this time has elapsed, so it is vital the companies can keep footage for longer periods.

-- Modernity-Many businesses within the hospitality sector, particularly hotels, have avoided making CCTV system upgrades and are reliant on technology which is no longer fit for purpose.
+- Modernity-Many businesses within the hospitality sector, particularly hotels, have avoided making CCTV system upgrades and are reliant on technology which is no longer fit for this purpose.
 This leads them exposed to the various risks outlined above.

 Why is Dedicated Micros the perfect solution for the hospitality and leisure sector?